cbrown5/cbrown5.github.io/_posts/2016-06-21-ICRS-key-insights.md

 There are so many women doing amazing work for coral reefs at this conference.
 So why don't they receive more recognition from our community?
 Source: http://twitter.com </p>
 </div>

 There is still a strong gender bias in coral reef science.
 Perhaps this is a hangover from the past, however I think it isn't changing fast enough.
-I would estimate that talks and attendance at this conference is approximately 50:50, however if you look you notice **women are not provided with the same opportunities in our field as the men**.
+I would estimate that talks and attendance at this conference is approximately 50:50, however it is easy to see that **women are not provided with the same opportunities in our field as the men**.

 One story I heard was of a workshop where a senior (male) scientist said he would have liked to have invited more women, but "there just aren't that many good female scientists to invite".